aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 // ExEnd:CreateNodes
 ```

-## Step 5: Perform Linear Extrusion with Twist
+## Linear Extrusion Twist

-Perform linear extrusion on both left and right nodes, applying twist and slices properties.
+Now we perform **linear extrusion twist** on both nodes.
+The left node gets a 0° twist (straight), while the right node gets a 90° twist, creating a spiraled shape.
+We also set the number of slices to ensure smooth geometry.

 ```java
 // ExStart:LinearExtrusionWithTwist